-Fully integrate “In Air” data into data processing
+Fully integrate “In Air” data (when then pen is not in contact with the tablet) into data processing

-record more descriptive data within TAB samples ( Z, Azimuth, Altitude et Twist)
+Record more measures within each “tablet” sample ( Z, Azimuth, Altitude and Twist)

-Add option to exclude the first pause in “Tracing dynamics” data extraction.
+Add option to exclude the first pause of “Tracing dynamics” data extraction.

 Add a module to work on production bursts

 Better analyse the quality of data provided by equipements

 Add unicode support (UTF8)

 And… release Eye and Pen as Open Source !